Chapter 171 — Driver's License

 License Expiration and Renewal; Exceptions

-A standard driver's license expires on your birthday every four years and can be renewed up to one year early.
-Military …
+A standard driver's license expires on the driver's birthday in the fourth year after it is issued, and it can be …

 171.28